milostomic/implementation-guides/netverify/netverify-web-v4-migration.md

 ## Supported `presets` values
-It is possible to specify presets for **ID Verification**, for **Identity Verification**, for both, or for neither.
+It is possible to specify presets for **ID Verification**, for **Identity Verification**, for both together, or for neither.
 For each preset you use, all values must be passed together as a JSON array (see [Sample request](#sample-request)) for the request to be valid.
 <br>

 ### ID Verification: preset country and document type